ManudaMayadunna/RealTimeEventTicketingSystemCLI/README.md

-# RealTimeEventTicketingSystem
+# RealTimeEventTicketingSystemCLI
-This is a real time event ticketing system done using React and Springboot, the CLI is made with java
+This is a real time event ticketing system done with java.